KiarashDadpour/python-built-in-data-structures/Strings/README.md

 # Python Strings Notebook

 This notebook is a comprehensive guide to Python strings, covering their definitions, properties, and common operations.
 It is suitable for beginners and intermediate learners who want to enhance their understanding of strings in Python.
+The content is structured as part of an **Advanced Programming** class.

 ## Contents